- To license your dog online (due March 31st each year), please visit the Town of Hopkinton Dog Licensing Portal.

 All dogs to be found in violation of the leash law and are picked up by the Animal Control Officer or are repetitively disorderly are subject to the following fines: Pick Up Fee: $15.00; 1st offense: $25.00; 2nd offense: $50.00; 3rd offense: $75.00 and subject to a public hearing.

 In order to retain your dog, you must have a valid dog license and a valid rabies certificate.
-To register your dog, please click here for online forms or call the Town Clerk at 508-497-9710.
+To register your dog, please visit our Dog Licensing Portal or call the Town Clerk at 508-497-9710.

 All dogs must be re-licensed each year Jan 1st - Mar 31st In order to obtain a license you must have a valid rabies certificate and a spay/neuter certificate.
 Annual licenses go on sale on January 1st.
 All dogs must wear their license and rabies tags.